Research Interests

 arXiv

-We propose MDOD, a novel object detector that formulates multi-object detection as bounding box density estimation using a mixture model, simplifying training and improving performance.
+We propose MDOD, a novel object detector that formulates multi-object detection as bounding box

 |